 Red Robin has a diverse gluten-free menu.
 You can view the entire, up-to-date allergen-friendly menu on its website.
 Let’s discuss some of the highlights on Red Robin’s gluten-free menu:

 French Fries: French fries are at the top of my list because you can get the best steak-cut French fries around at Red Robin.
 When you order fries, ask for them to be gluten free.
 They will cook them fresh for you in a DEDICATED gluten-free fryer.
 If you don’t ask for them to be gluten free, they will be cooked in the regular fryer where they also cook foods full of gluten.

 The fries will come out with a purple toothpick in them to signal they are gluten free.
 You can enjoy the chili cheese fries appetizer and sweet potato fries as well.
 Be sure to request they are prepared gluten free.

 Burgers: Of course no visit to Red Robin would be complete without a burger, after all, Red Robin is known for its burgers.
-You can order a burger with a gluten-free bun (not the best tasting) or generously lettuce-wrapped (recommended and delic!).
+You can order a burger with a gluten-free bun (not the best tasting bun to be honest) or generously lettuce-wrapped (recommended and delic!).

 My choice beef burger is the Wedgie Burger (without bacon).
 It a lettuce-wrapped burger topped with guacamole, tomatoes and red onion.
 My choice meatless burger is the Impossible Burger (lettuce-wrapped).

 Impossible Burgers were reformulated in January 2019 (known as Impossible Burger 2.0) to be 100 percent gluten free.
 It is made with soy protein vs. wheat protein (aka, gluten).
 The Impossible Burger has the same taste and texture of a legit burger, making it nearly indistinguishable from a regular burger.
 (Read more about Gluten-Free Plant-Based Proteins.)

 You can order pretty much any burger on the menu with a gluten-free bun or lettuce-wrapped.
 Some may require a few substitutions or omissions to be fully gluten-free compliant, so check with your server for details.